A guide to the immigration implications of COVID-19 for UK employers

 - in-country switching will be allowed from any immigration category

-Individuals covered by the concession will be granted entry clearance or leave to remain as normal, and will be able to request leave for up to five years and will become eligible for indefinite leave to remain after three years.
+Individuals covered by the concession will be granted entry clearance or leave to remain as normal.
+They will be able to request leave for up to five years and will become eligible for indefinite leave to remain after three years.
+The concession will remain in place until 31 January 2021 unless it is further extended.

 As the UK has now left the European Union, nationals of the European Economic Area and Switzerland and their family members currently living in the UK have until the end of June 2021 to register under the EU Settlement Scheme (EUSS) for either pre-settled and settled status.
 They should continue to apply via the specially designed app available on both iPhone and Android devices.
 Applications for the EUSS can also be made from abroad.